gvwilson/sdxjs/src/debugger/index.md

 ### Watching for variable changes {.exercise}

-Modify the debugger and virtual machine to implement <span g="watchpoint">watchpoints</span>
-that halt the program whenever the value of a variable changes.
+Modify the debugger and virtual machine to implement [% g watchpoint %]watchpoints[% /g %] that halt the program whenever the value of a variable changes.

 ### Translating JSON to assembler {.exercise}